Copyright (C) Pengfei Li & Kenneth M. Merz Jr. 2015

 By Pengfei Li and Kenneth M. Merz Jr.

 In this tutorial we will delineate several modeling strategies of metal ions in mixed systems (proteins and nucleic acids) using the AmberTools package.
 A comprehensive review about metal containing system modeling has been published, which covers various strategies in quantum modeling, classical force field methods, and polarizable force field models.
 Readers can consult the paper for more details: Metal Ion Modeling Using Classical Mechanics, which is open accessed (free to download).
+Meanwhile, this review is also a good resource to learn about the basics and history of force field.
+If you are new to AMBER, strongly suggest you to read the LEaP tutorial first, which covers some basic concepts of modeling in AMBER.

 Approximately, 40% of the protein structures contained in the Protein Data Bank have metal ions.
 They play significant roles in the structural, catalytic and electron transfer processes involved in the metabolism of an organism.